Hu Tao

-Hu Tao (胡桃 (Hú Táo, Walnut)) is a playable character in the action role-playing game Genshin Impact.
-She is voiced by Brianna Knickerbocker in English, Tao Dian in Chinese, Rie Takahashi in Japanese, and Kim Ha-ru in Korean.
+Hu Tao (胡桃 (Hú Táo, Walnut)) is a character from Genshin Impact, a 2020 action role-playing gacha game developed by miHoYo.
+She is voiced by Tao Dian in Chinese, Brianna Knickerbocker in English, Rie Takahashi in Japanese, and Kim Ha-ru in Korean.
 In the game, she serves as the 77th Director of the Wangsheng Funeral Parlor within the China-like nation of Liyue.
 She made her debut as a playable character within the second phase of version 1.3 of the game on March 2, 2021.
+Her release had a significant impact on the game's sales.
+Hu Tao was generally received positively, and was praised for her strong gameplay, distinct goth-cute aesthetic, and eccentric personality.